varya/steroids/_posts/cloud_services/2013-06-26-android-build-config.markdown

 The usage permissions that your app will request from the user when it is installed.
 Disabling these can affect the functionality of Cordova API namespaces (e.g. disabling Camera will disable Cordova's `navigator.camera`).

+### Custom URL schemes

+The `Custom Protocols` field lets you enter custom URL schemes for your app; see the [custom URL scheme guide][custom-url-scheme-guide] for more information!

 ### Icons

 Different density icons for your app.
 Android apps should have icons with transparent backgrounds.